-- Hormonal changes may affect a woman’s risk for coronary heart disease.
-Before menopause, the estrogen provides women with some protection against heart disease.
-This may be because estrogen keeps the arteries flexible, or because estrogen may have potentially beneficial effects on blood lipids.
-As women age, though, their risk for coronary heart disease increases, and menopausal hormone therapy further increases that risk.
-Women who go through early menopause, especially if they had a hysterectomy, are more likely to develop heart disease than women of the same age who have not yet gone through menopause.
+- Hormone changes may affect a woman’s risk for coronary heart disease.
+Before menopause, the with some protection against heart disease.
+This may be because estrogen keeps the arteries flexible or because estrogen may have beneficial effects on blood lipids.
+As women age, though, their risk for coronary heart disease increases, and menopausal hormone therapy may further increase that risk.
+Women who experience early menopause, especially after a hysterectomy, are more likely to develop heart disease than women of the same age who have not yet experienced menopause. estrogen provides women

 - The size and structure of the heart is different for women and men.
 A woman’s heart and blood vessels are smaller, and the muscular walls of women’s hearts are thinner.

-- Women are more likely to have heart disease in the smaller arteries of their heart, called coronary microvascular disease.
-This can make it harder to diagnose and cause delays in treatment.
+- Women are more likely to have heart disease in the smaller arteries of the heart, called coronary microvascular disease.
+This can make the disease harder to identify and causes delays in treatment.

 What factors affect risk for women differently?

-Women are more likely than men to have medical conditions that raise their risk of coronary heart disease, such as:
+Women are more likely than men to have health conditions that raise their risk of coronary heart disease, such as: